-rik University in Košice Faculty: Faculty of A Course ID: KAaA/ ELHI/21 Course name: Development of the English Language Course type, scope as Course type: Lectur Recommended cour Per week: 1 / 1 Per s Course method: pre e / Practice rse-load (hours): study period: 14 / 14 Number of ECTS cre edits: 3 Recommended seme ster/trimester of the course: 3.
+~ University: P. J. Šafán rik University in Košice Faculty: Faculty of A rts Course ID: KAaA/ ELHI/21 Course type, scope a Course type: Lectur Recommended cour Per week: 1 / 1 Per Course method: pre re / Practice rse-load (hours): study period: 14 / 14 Number of ECTS cro edits: 3 Recommended seme ster/trimester of the course: 3.
 Course level: II.
 Prerequisities: Students are supposed a discussion.
 Both, co and form (time mana evaluated.
 Both, pres course evaluates the a Learning outcomes: pic is given at the begining of the semester d to prepapre a 15-minute presentation.
 Each presentation will be followed by ontent (delivery, structure, confidence and knowledge of the subject matter) agement, clarity and intonation, use of visual aids etc.) of presentations are senter(s) and audience can be evaluated in the discussion.
-The tutor of the ability of presenter(s) to answer the tutor's/audience's questions. a students to the evolutionary trands of the English language.
-Students will deal with the internal the most significant in Students are able to:describe periodes ofimplement the gaine s students to the evolutionary trends of the English language.
-Students will history of the given language, and will concentrate on the periods that were in the development.
-If the development of the English language ed knowledge in their further study of the English language mena in the English language from a diachronic perspective
+The tutor of the ability of presenter(s) to answer the tutor's/audience's questions. deal with the internal the most significant in Students are able to:describe periodes ofimplement the gained history of the given language, and will concentrate on the periods that were and comparative ling Language) ourse: course + to the study of the development of the English language: historical guistics, Linguistic Reconstruction, Indo-European, periods of the English hes of Germanic, from IE to Germanic: Grimm's Law, Verner's Law, other